 This is part of a series of posts on Romans.
 Click here for the contents page.

-This detailed analysis follows from the previous overview of 9:6-13.
-As we saw in the previous post, looking in detail at the “not by ethnicity” part (9:6-9) of this section, Paul has demonstrated that descent from Abraham is no guarantee of receiving God’s blessing.
-Now, in the “not based on works” part (9:10-13), he proceeds in a similar way to make his second point, and he also surrounds the main point by an example to illustrate the main point:
+This detailed analysis follows from the previous overview of Romans 9:6-13.
+As we saw in the previous post, looking in detail at the “not based on ethnicity” part (9:6b-9) of this section, Paul has demonstrated that descent from Abraham is no guarantee of receiving God’s blessing.
+Now, in the “not based on works” part (9:10-13), he proceeds in a similar way to make his second point, and he also surrounds the main point by an example to illustrate it:

 As a reminder, the teaching of Paul from Romans 3:1-4:25 relating to “works” that has caused these people to object includes:

 - “By works of the law no human being will be justified in his [i.e. God’s] sight” (Romans 3:20)